The only fully restored nuclear monitoring post in the West of Scotland

 Skelmorlie is one of the very few restored Royal Observer Corps underground monitoring posts available for public access after the United Kingdom stand-down in September 1991 as a result of the ending of the Cold War.

-See and experience what information would have been provided using the original equipment and instrumentation to determine the ground zero, blast and fall-out effects of a nuclear missile attack on the West of Scotland.
+See and experience history in real life - learn how information would have been provided using the original equipment and instrumentation to determine the ground zero, blast and fall-out effects of a nuclear missile attack on the West of Scotland.

 An atmospheric, underground, hands-on experience, you'll be accompanied by members of 25 Group (Ayr) Royal Observer Corps Association who served in the Corps and at Skelmorlie until 1991.